si2-urssi/eager/README.md

 **Stable Release:** `pip install soft-search`<br>
 **Development Head:** `pip install git+https://github.com/si2-urssi/eager.git`

+This repository contains the library code and the paper generation code created for our paper [Searching for Software in NSF Awards](https://si2-urssi.github.io/eager/_static/paper.html).

+### Abstract
+Software is an important tool for scholarly work, but software produced for research is in many cases not easily identifiable or discoverable.
+A potential first step in linking research and software is software identification.
+In this paper we present two datasets to study the identification and production of research software.
+The first dataset contains almost 1000 human labeled annotations of software production from National Science Foundation (NSF) awarded research projects.
+We use this dataset to train models that  predict software production.
+Our second dataset is created by applying the trained predictive models across the abstracts and project outcomes reports for all NSF funded projects between the years of 2010 and 2023.
+The result is an inferred dataset of software production for over 150,000 NSF awards.
+We release the NSF-Soft-Search dataset to aid in identifying and understanding research software production: https://github.com/si2-urssi/eager

 ## The NSF-Soft-Search Inferred Dataset

 Please download the 500MB NSF-Soft-Search Inferred dataset from